Polycademy/SnapSearch/README.md

 Robot Service (can be modified inside supervisord.conf in robot_scripts, but make sure to update the NGINX configuration to load balance more than 4 robot services):

-Change index.php development to production if necessary
+Change index.php development to production if necessary.

 8499 - LOAD BALANCER
 8500 - First Robot
 8501 - Second Robot
 8502 - Third Robot
-8503 - Fourth Robot

 FOR PHP: